Social Prescribing in the North West

-Check out HEE's e-Learning for Healthcare 'Social Prescribing - Learning for Link Workers' programme available here.
+Check out NHS England's e-Learning for Healthcare 'Social Prescribing - Learning for Link Workers' programme available here.
 This e-learning resource has been developed for social prescribing link workers and includes the core elements and skills required to do the job and deliver social prescribing as part of a PCN multi-disciplinary team.

 The NW social prescribing networks

 The NHS England North West Social Prescribing Network (NW SP Network) was one of seven regional networks supported by NHS England and the NHS Futures Platform.
 It was dissolved in April 2022 as part of the movement towards place based working and reflected a movement of resource from national to local NHS teams.

 The NW SP Network core objective was to be at the forefront in social prescribing and aimed to:

 - Maximise the opportunity to impact on regional health inequalities through social prescribing throughout the life course